-- One cart, of mass 0.5 kg - A low-friction track, with a pulley wheel on one end

-• A string, with a disk tied to one end and a hook to the other, threaded over the pulley wheel

-- Two photogates connected to a blue data-logger - Three metal bars, of mass 0.5 kg each, which can be added to the cart to increase its mass
+- One cart, of mass 0.5 kg - A low-friction track, with a pulley wheel on one end - A string, with a ring weight tied to one end and a hook to the other, threaded over the pulley wheel with the hook attached to the cart. - Two photogates connected to a blue data-logger - Three metal bars, of mass 0.5 kg each, which can be added to the cart to increase its mass

 Where using a pulley, the string has an equal tension throughout.
-This simplifies our thinking, because we can consider the stage as being accelerated horizontally due to a constant horizontal force of magnitude, F, and we also consider F to be the magnitude of force exerted vertically between the string and the hook-mass.
+This simplifies our thinking, because we can consider the stage as being accelerated horizontally due to a constant horizontal force of magnitude, F, and we also consider F to be the magnitude of force exerted vertically between the string and the ring-weight.
 We return to this with an equation later.